hapticssymposium-org/hs2026/site/content/presenting/_index.md

   ![](/img/demos-thumb.png)
 image: /img/bg11.jpg
 ---
 **Update:** Submissions for Exhibits and Demonstrations are not being accepted for the virtual conference.
-A newly introduced [Mentoring Forum](/presenting/mentoring-forum/) track will replace the Works-in-Progress track and provide unique opportunities for participation by students and postdoctoral researchers.
+A newly introduced [Mentoring Forum](/presenting/mentoring-forum/) track will replace the Works-in-Progress track and provide unique opportunities for participation by students and postdoctoral researchers. \[test]

 {{<simpleLineBreak>}}